Idle-Labs/idle-contracts/info_fulcrum.md

 ```
 npx buidler iDAI:manualNextRateData --amount xxx
 ```
-where `xxx` is the amount to supply in DAI; it gives the same result of Fulcrum's `nextSupplyInterestRate` method check the task
+where `xxx` is the amount to supply in SAI; it gives the same result of Fulcrum's `nextSupplyInterestRate` method check the task
 ```
 npx buidler iDAI:autoNextSupplyRateData --amount xxx